All Episodes

 Now, these guys at the Saints, they have no love lost for Goodell.

-They think this bounty investigation was just over the top and was the penalties that were handed out were way too severe, and that the penalties actually cost the Saints a chance at winning a championship.
+They think this bounty investigation was just over the top and the penalties that were handed out were way too severe, and that the penalties actually cost the Saints a chance at winning a championship.

 Yeah, you had a coach urging players to go for the outside ACL.

-Put your helmet on the out.
+Put your helmet on the outside.

 That means take out the guy's knee.